Consistent circuits for indefinite causal order: Reconstructing the quantum switch

 The quantum switch is a process in which the order of application of two transformations is coherently controlled.
 Mathematically, it can be represented by a \textit{supermap}, called \texttt{SWITCH}.
 In the literature, a supermap is typically defined as a linear map that transforms quantum channels to quantum channels \cite{chiribella2008transforming, chiribella2009beyond, chiribella2013quantum}.
 However, since we are only interested in unitarily extendible supermaps in this paper, we shall define a supermap as a linear map that transforms linear operators on a Hilbert space to linear operators on a Hilbert space.
 Given two input operators $U$ and $V$ of the same dimension $d$, \texttt{SWITCH} returns an operator of the form

-More generally, $U$ and $V$ could be acting on their own local ancillary systems, $X$ and $Y$ respectively. \texttt{SWITCH} is defined as follows:
+More generally, $U$ and $V$ could be acting on their own local ancillary systems, $X$ and $Y$ respectively.
+Then \texttt{SWITCH} is defined as follows:

 If $U$ and $V$ are both unitary operators, then $\texttt{SWITCH}(U, V)$ is also a unitary operator.
 We call supermaps like this, that always map unitary operators to unitary operators, \textit{superunitaries}.
-A little reflection reveals that any superunitary uniquely defines a supermap in the traditional sense as a map on channels via the Stinespring dilation of the channels.
+A little reflection reveals that any superunitary (defined for all input unitaries that can act on their own local ancillary systems) uniquely defines a supermap in the traditional sense as a map on channels via the Stinespring dilation of the channels.

 An equally formal but more intuitive representation of supermaps can be provided using diagrams \cite{coecke_kissinger_2017, Kissinger2019}.
 The idea, illustrated for a monopartite supermap in Figure \ref{fig:monopartite smap}, is to represent unitary operators using boxes, and supermaps as shapes that give another box once one inserts a box into each of its `nodes'.